Harare Central

 Harare Central is a constituency represented in the National Assembly of the Parliament of Zimbabwe.
 It is located in the central area of Harare, the capital of Zimbabwe.
 Like all Zimbabwean constituencies, Harare Central elects one Member of Parliament (MP) by the first-past-the-post electoral system.
-The seat has been represented by MP Murisi Zwizwai since a 2003 by-election.
+The seat has been represented by MP Lovemore Jimu since the 2023 general election.

+History

+On 23 June 2020, Murisi Zwizwai was recalled as MP for Harare Central amid factional disputes within the Movement for Democratic Change Alliance.
+He was reelected to his seat in a 26 March 2022 by-election, this time representing the newly-formed Citizens Coalition for Change.
+Murisi Zwizwai died in Harare in June 2024, leaving his position vacant.